ACCAAPPROX/Acca/README.md

-Approximate Classifiers with Controlled Accuracy
+# Approximate Classifiers with Controlled Accuracy

-This repository contains a code to reproduce the experimental evaluation for "ACCA: Approximate Classifiers with Controlled Accuracy".
+This repository contains a code to reproduce the experimental evaluation for "Approximate Classifiers with Controlled Accuracy".

 ## Run and compile: